sashadt/docs/docs/dtservices.md

 A Service is either an  Apex application or a Docker container.
 DT RTS automatically manages the services based on the application dependencies.
 It saves the services that were added to the system for management, and the settings required to install and launch the services.

-Services can come with an application package or a configuration package.
+Services can be predefined in an application or configuration packages.
+Users can also manually create services using the Services Management or Application Configuration Launch pages.

 DT Gateway launches the services based on service descriptors.
 A service descriptor is a JSON based description of the service that comes with an application package or a configuration package.
 All the services are monitored by DT Gateway at regular intervals.

-As individual services get started, Gateway creates proxy connections, where the web interface of these services can be accessed from a global Gateway address.
-Proxy names and ports can be defined in the service descriptor.
+As individual services get started, the Gateway creates proxy connections, where the web interface of these services can be accessed using the global Gateway address.
+Proxy ports can be defined in the service descriptor.

-You can take administrative actions to stop or remove these services.
+You can take administrative actions to start, stop, edit or remove these services.

 The following services are required by the premium applications in DT RTS: